Kevin Neale: Australian Capital Territory

-Career-ending nosocomial infection

 In 1983, he began the 1983 season as the captain-coach of the Ainslie Football Club, and was playing as well as he had ever been, despite his advanced age and increased weight.

-Only a few matches into the 1983 season he suffered a relatively minor injury to his left knee, and was admitted to hospital for a simple, routine surgical repair.
-At the time of his admission to hospital, it was thought that he might miss two weeks at the most (and, moreover, that he still had, perhaps, another two or three seasons in him as captain-coach).

-Whilst in the hospital, he came down with a very severe nosocomial infection that threatened his life; and the extremely long time that it took for him to recover meant that he never retained his fitness levels, and was only well enough to play a couple of matches at the end of the season.
-Although not a "passenger", he was not able to play up to his usual level of dominance; and it was clear to all that his playing career was over.

 With Neale in the team, Ainslie won the 1983 premiership; the fourth in his six years as captain-coach.
-In the 1980 season he kicked 149 goals, in the 1981 season he kicked 139 goals, and in the 1982 season he kicked 125 goals.
+In the 1980 season, he kicked 149 goals; in the 1981 season, he kicked 139 goals; and in the 1982 season, he kicked 125 goals.

 South Australia

-Because he was no longer able to take the field as a player, Neale was reluctantly released by the Ainslie Football Club; as their club and team structure at the time demanded a playing coach (the club eventually appointed ex-Richmond, and ex-Collingwood player Rod Oborne as the captain-coach for the 1984 season).
+Because he was no longer able to take the field as a player, Neale was reluctantly released by the Ainslie Football Club, since their club and team structure at the time demanded a playing coach (the club eventually appointed ex-Richmond/ex-Collingwood player Rod Oborne as the captain-coach for the 1984 season).

 Cleared by Ainslie, Neale moved to coach the Central District Football Club in the SANFL.
 He was non-playing coach from 1984 to 1987.
-He took Central District to 3rd place in the minor round in 1984 just 1 win off top position with 16 wins and 6 losses but the team lost both finals finishing in 4th.
-The next 3 seasons the club failed to qualify for the finals finishing in 6th in 1985 and 1986 and then 8th place in 1987.
-In 1984, with Neale as coach, Central District's John Platten won the Magarey Medal.

 Tuggeranong

-Neale was coach of the Tuggeranong Football Club for three seasons (1993–1995).
+Neale coached the Tuggeranong Football Club for three seasons (1993–1995).
+He coached Ainslie again in 1998.

-St Kilda Football Club

-Neale currently works at the St Kilda Football Club as Coterie & Support Groups Manager.
+Death

+Kevin Neale died from complications of Alzheimer's disease on 16 September 2023, at age 78.